mr-Mojo/Synthetic-Linegenerator/readme.md

 Clone this repository and use `pip install -r requirements.txt`

+Tested on Windows 10 and Ubuntu 16.04, requires Python 3.x.

 ## How does it work?
 In `TextRecognitionDataGenerator`, run `python run.py -c 1000 -i <path>/text/all_strings_and_web.txt` to get 1000 randomly generated images with a font of your choice.
 You can set the font in `TextRecognitionDataGenerator/fonts`, where historic fonts should be placed in the historic-folder.
 If more than one font resides in the historic-folder, the generator switch between the given fonts randomly.